-- Encryption of data (for example, SSL/TLS)
+- Encryption of data (for example, SSL)

-- Protection from denial of service attacks
+- · Protection from denial of service attacks

 - · Protection from going to phishing sites

 DNSSEC support in the IBM i resolver can be enabled by using the Change TCP/IP Domain (CHGTCPDMN) command.
 In DNSSEC terms, the IBM i resolver is a non-validating security-aware stub resolver.
 This means that when DNSSEC is enabled, the IBM i resolver sets the DNSSEC OK bit in its query messages to indicate that it can handle DNSSEC fields in responses.
 However, it relies on the name server to do the actual authentication and validation of the DNS response data.
 This dependency implies that to have a secure DNS solution, IBM i must trust the name server and also have a secure communication channel to the name server.
-One option to secure the communicate via the loopback address (127.0.0.1 for IPv4 or ::1 for IPv6).
+One option to secure the communication channel is to configure the DNS server on the same partition as the resolver and have them communicate via the loopback address (127.0.0.1 for IPv4 or ::1 for IPv6).
 Another option is to use IP Security (IPSec) to secure the communication channel between IBM i and the name server.